 In 2015, ICO began its journey as a sustainable issuer, and it was then that the first ICO Social Bond was launched.
 At a time when there were still no specific guidelines for sustainable bonds on the market, the Institute focused its objective on the letter "S" of the so-called ESG criteria (Environmental, Social and Corporate Governance) and opted for attracting funds to act in regions of Spain with a per capita income below the national average by financing projects carried out by the self-employed and SMEs.

 This first social bond issue has been followed by seven more to date, and ICO has not only been a pioneer but has also remained from the outset one of the key issuers in the sustainable finance sector, launching at least one social bond issue every year to finance operations that generate a positive social impact.
-The latest ICO Social Bond was issued a few weeks ago, maturing in April 2025 and worth 500 million Euros which, added to the total social debt issued, amounts to 4,050 million Euros placed with investors from all over the world.
+The latest ICO Social Bond was issued in September 2022, maturing in January 2028 and worth 500 million Euros which, added to the total social debt issued, amounts to 4,050 million Euros placed with investors from all over the world.

-Taking stock of the first 7 Social Bonds issued by ICO, the funds raised have financed 64,200 projects with an estimated impact of 406,600 jobs.
+Taking stock of the first Social Bonds issued by ICO, of which the reporting of 7 has been published, the funds raised have financed 64,200 projects with an estimated impact of 406,600 jobs.

 In April 2020, ICO updated its Social Bonds Framework.
 As in the previous 2015 report, Sustainalytics (a global leader in ESG research and data) certified that the framework was aligned with the ICMA (International Capital Markets Association) Social Bond Principles, the leading industry standard.
 This update enabled it to launch the first public issue in Spain of a COVID-19 Social Bond.
 With this new framework, ICO can allocate the funds it raises through the issuance of Social Bonds to projects with a positive impact on employment, that promote economic and territorial cohesion, the construction of social housing or that are developed in the field of education and health, among others.